- To enter the Baylor University employment site iApply, click the Available Staff Positions link on the left side of the screen.

 - Baylor University is a Baptist University affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Employment Opportunity employer, Baylor encourages minorities, women, veterans, and persons with disabilities to apply.
 In order to complete a thorough process, the length of time to fill positions will vary as needed.
 For questions, please feel free to contact Human Resources at (254) 710-2000 or askHR@baylor.edu.

 Note for Current Baylor Employees: The application and review process detailed above applies to current Baylor University Staff, as well.
 Please also review Baylor University Personnel Policy 806 - Promotions/Transfers.

-Baylor is an Affirmative Action/Equal Opportunity employer and complies with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, veterans, genetic information, and disability.
-As a religious educational institution affiliated with the Baptist General Convention of Texas, Baylor is lawfully permitted to consider an applicant’s religion among its selection criteria.
-Baylor encourages women, minorities, veterans and individuals with disabilities to apply.
+Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
+As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
+As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
+Baylor encourages women, minorities, veterans, and individuals with disabilities to apply.